 Want to get a feel for the quality of life a city has to offer?
 Then check out its soccer scene – often the best soccer cities indicate a great quality of life.

 Even if you don’t play what has become the most popular youth sport in the country, a quick look at a city’s soccer scene can offer clues about what the community is like.
 The size of soccer clubs, the quantity and quality of playing fields, and the number of tournaments a city hosts can give potential residents an indication of what it would be like to live there.
 You can always take your game online and stay informed with fantasy soccer news, articles and more – fanduel.
 Just because you don’t have a local club doesn’t mean you can’t play!
+It’s worth taking the opportunity to see what other forms of soccer each city has to offer, for example the popularity of novelty football games using bubble soccer suits has soared so it could be worth checking if any clubs have this on offer.

 We found that cities with impressive, well-maintained soccer complexes and large soccer clubs also have great parks, well-maintained streets and a host of other amenities that provide residents a high quality of life.
 Soccer, a sport played by more than 18 million people across the country, becomes engrained in a city’s culture.
 There are a lot of places that have great soccer teams and communities, where anyone would be excited to hear from someone similar to Abby Wambach agent and have them come and visit their community.